 Do you play a musical instrument?
 Or speak another language?
 Perhaps your talent lies in writing or pottery?

 Whatever your skill is, you can make money from it by tutoring people or groups and charging by the hour.
-And if two of you take on different students, you can make double the cash.
+And if two of you take on different students or even siblings, you can make double the cash.

-In fact, if you read our article you’ll find out how to make as much as £80 an hour tutoring.
+Read our article to find out how to make as much as £80 an hour tutoring.

-You can advertise your room for free on Easyroomate or Gumtree.
+You can advertise your room for free on Easyroommate, Spareroom or Gumtree, or pay an estate agent to take care of everything for you.
 Take a look at our full article on renting out your room here.

-Keep in mind if you like your privacy and can’t bear the idea of sharing your bathroom and kitchen with a stranger, this is probably not for you.
+Keep in mind that if you like your privacy and can’t bear the idea of sharing your bathroom and/or kitchen with a stranger, this is probably not for you.
 However, there are many other ways to make money from renting without compromising on your privacy.

-If yes, you might consider running a B&B – it’s a long term money-making scheme for those who are willing to make a real commitment – but get it right and you could be onto a serious earner.
+If yes, you might consider running a B&B. It’s a long term money-making scheme for those who are willing to make a real commitment and you need to be very well-prepared before you go into it – but get it right and you could be onto a serious earner.

 You could make anything from a few hundred to a few thousand quid a month, depending on where you live and how many rooms you have.

-However, it can be hard work and it’ll take a lot of effort initially to get things going, so do consider it fully before you make any decisions.
+It might seem like the dream, but running a B&B is hard work.
+It’ll take a lot of effort initially to get things going, so do consider it fully before you make any decisions.
 Doing it as a team will make it much easier, though!
 Take a look at our article on how to run a B&B here.

 Learn how to have a house swap holiday here.

-If you want to make money then you could try house sitting with your partner instead.
+If you want to make money, you could try house-sitting with your partner instead.

 It isn’t a big money-maker- the pay is minimal and the work’s unlikely to be regular – but it’s a good way to earn a bit of money on the side and possibly have some fun whilst you’re at it.

-If you’re a animal-loving couple, pet sitting can be an easy and fun way to make money.
-Especially if you aren’t in a position to have pets of your own.
+If you’re an animal-loving couple, pet-sitting can be an easy and fun way to make money – especially if you aren’t in a position to have pets of your own.

-Pet-sitters look after people’s animals while they are away from home and they do it in the owners’ homes.
-You will have to visit the house a couple of times a day, typically for between 30 minutes to an hour at a time, so you and your partner can alternate on shifts.
+Pet-sitters look after people’s animals while they’re away from home.
+You will probably have to visit the house a couple of times a day, typically for between 30 minutes to an hour at a time, so you and your partner can alternate on shifts.

-Pet sitters usually charge per pet, per hour but weekly rates or discounts for multiple pets can be put in place.
+Pet-sitters usually charge per pet, per hour, but weekly rates or discounts for multiple pets can be put in place.
 Rates tend to range from around £6 per visit up to £15.
+If you can organise to look after multiple pets at different addresses throughout the day, you could start to earn good money regularly.

 With furry friends just waiting for some love and attention, this is probably one of the most fun ideas for couples to make money together.